ml4molecules/ml4molecules.github.io/index.md

 ### Submission Instructions
 Submissions should be no longer than 4 pages in [NeurIPS style](https://neurips.cc/Conferences/2020/PaperInformation/StyleFiles).
 References do not count towards the page limit.
 Appendices are discouraged and reviewers will not be required to read beyond the 4 page limit.
+A broader impact statement is not required.

 **Papers have to be anonymised for review**, and submitted through the [EasyChair](https://easychair.org/conferences/?conf=ml4molecules2020) workshop page.